Skip to main content

 Featuring integrated solid-state storage onboard every camera (excluding MV2 which features live video only), the MV product line has revolutionized the typical surveillance architecture by eliminating the need for a network video recorder (NVR) or other storage servers.
 Using optimized retention tools in the management dashboard, users can make informed decisions about balancing video quality with their organizational retention needs, ensuring they achieve the perfect balance.

-Still, there are times when legal requirements or other regional regulations may necessitate longer durations of continuous 24/7 recording or off-site backup.
-Cloud archiving options for MV cameras fill in these gaps by allowing for 7, 30, 90, 180, or 365 days of continuous backup recording.
+There are instances when legal requirements or regional regulations may require extended periods of continuous 24/7 recording or off-site backups.
+Cloud archiving options for MV cameras address these needs by offering continuous backup recording for durations of 7, 30, 90, 180, or 365 days.

 Archive Specifications